 This Fund commenced 22 November 2010 and is applied solely for the financial assistance of members of ALAEA who are affected by loss of wages during negotiations with employers and at the direction of the COM for union related assistance.
 The fund is administered by the Federal Executive of ALAEA.
-No contributions were received into the fighting fund during the years ended 31 December 2016, 2017, 2018, 2019, 2020 and 2021.
+No contributions were received into the fighting fund during the years ended 31 December 2016 through 2023.